 Just how involved in our lives is God?
 This morning you probably drove your car to this building.
 On your way you passed many cars.
-Think of this.
-If just one of them had swerved but a couple of feet to the left, a head-on collision would have occurred and you wouldn't be here.
+Just think.
+If just one of them had swerved but a couple of feet to the left, you would have experienced a head-on collision and you wouldn't be here.
 But that didn't happen, and you are here.

-Did God have anything to do with that?
+Did God have anything to do with that non-event?